SDX24/Express-Documentation/docs/Set-2.md

     ![Image title](./assets/set-2-get.png){ width="800" }

-#### Post request
+#### POST request

-Now, start by adding another route as well as *middleware* which we need for post to work.
-Lets add the middleware before our get route and a post route right after our get request.
+Now, start by adding another route as well as [*middleware*](Glossary.md#middleware) which we need for POST to work.
+The middleware is basically a supporting function that the request or repsonse would go through before reaching its final destination.
+Lets add the middleware before our GET route and a POST route right after our GET request.
+> The middleware in this case is to allow us to use the information that the user inputs to be take out of body of the request and used.
 Add the following:

 ``` js
     // Middleware to parse the body of POST requests